Facebook decides that many of us are dead

 Not all profiles were affected -- I'm still alive according to my pulse and Facebook.
 But at one point, even Facebook CEO Mark Zuckerberg was declared dead by his own social network.

-It's unclear what's causing the mass obituaries, but it's likely a bug in Facebook's system.
+It's unclear what caused the mass obituaries, but it was likely a bug in Facebook's system.

+"For a brief period today, a message meant for memorialized profiles was mistakenly posted to other accounts," a Facebook spokesperson said Friday afternoon.
+"This was a terrible error that we have now fixed."